Please be aware the below information regarding fees is for 2020 entry, the fee information for 2021 entry will be updated shortly.

-Fees are for a single year of study, are normally payable at the start of each year of tuition, and are subject to change in further years of study.
-For information on living costs see the University's cost of living pages.
+Fees are for a single year of study and are normally payable at the start of each year of tuition.
+Fees are subject to change in further years of study.

 Chancellor's International Scholarship

 Overseas applicants are strongly advised to apply for a Chancellor’s International Scholarship.

 You must have applied for the PhD Programme and indicated that you wish to be considered for this scholarship by no later than 21 January 2021.
 In order to apply for the Chancellor’s Scholarship, which is administered by the University, you will need to have received an offer for the programme you wish to study via the Doctoral Programme Office at WBS.

 The WBS deadline for all documentation to be submitted for scholarship consideration is 21 January 2020.

 You must have submitted all your application documents by 21 January 2020, however we strongly advise that you apply 8 weeks before this date.
 You application documents should include your research proposal, two academic references, degree transcripts (undergraduate and masters), English language test certificate and GRE/GMAT score and certificate if applying to the PhD in Finance and Econometrics.

 The ESRC have scholarships for PhD programme applicants, which are available to UK and EU students only.
 The deadline to apply for these is 21 January 2021.
 You must apply directly to the ESRC for these scholarships, and you should indicate in your application to the programme that you have applied to the ESRC.
 Details on available ESRC scholarships can be found here.
 We consider applications from all areas of Business and Management, including the Warwick Institute of Employment Research (IER), and Finance.

 There are a number of scholarships open to full-time applicants for the PhD in Business and Management Programme regardless of nationality.
 Deadlines for applications to the PhD programme can be found here.